SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 - very invasive, time-consuming, etc.
 ---
 common terms of chemo
-   Debulking: surgical removal of large tumors prior to drug treatment.
+   ==Debulking: surgical removal of large tumors prior to drug treatment.==
-• Neoadjuvant therapy: treatments given before surgery to shrink primary tumor. if it's infiltrating tissues or hard to do therapy we wanna shrink it.
+• ==Neoadjuvant== therapy: treatments given ==before surgery to shrink primary tumor==. if it's infiltrating tissues or hard to do therapy we wanna shrink it.
 • Maintenance therapy: low dose therapies to prolong remission.
-• Growth fraction: proportion of cells in cell cycle (usually more susceptible). dividing cells vs latent ones
+• Growth fraction: proportion of cells in cell cycle (usually more susceptible). ==dividing cells vs latent ones==
 • Log cell kill: e.g. in a leukemic patient with 109 cells, a 4 log kill leaves 105.
 This induces remission but will require additional therapies for cure. **number of logs killed with chemo.**
 • Treatment induced tumors: secondary latent neoplasms sometimes caused by drug-induced mutations.
-• Pharmacologic sanctuaries: tumor cells may enter the CNS where drug access is limited. - **areas where cells can hide like the CNS**
+• ==Pharmacologic sanctuaries: tumor cells may enter the CNS where drug access is limited. - **areas where cells can hide like the CNS**==
 • Treatment protocols: drug combination therapies – frequently given acronyms.
-**• Intermittent therapy: drugs administered at intervals to allow recovery of patient’s normal tissues.**
+==**• Intermittent therapy: drugs administered at intervals to allow *recovery* of patient’s *normal* tissues.**==
 • Multidrug resistance: patient non-response through drug resistance. big issue in cancer drugs - tumor cells will evolve darwinian, only a few can develop it and then populate the tumor
-Minimizing adverse effects: toxicities that may be ameliorated by interventions usually cotreatment with drugs
-• T cell exhaustion: arises during chronic infections and cancer, defined by poor effector function, sustained expression of inhibitory receptors. **poor t cell effector function**
+Minimizing adverse effects: toxicities that may be ameliorated by interventions usually cotreatment with drugs ==• T cell exhaustion: arises during chronic infections and cancer, defined by poor effector function, sustained expression of inhibitory receptors. **poor t cell effector function**==
-• PD-1: protein on T cells that keeps immune responses in check.
+==• PD-1: protein on T cells that keeps immune responses in check.
 When PD-1 is bound to PD-L1, it keeps T cells from killing cancer cells.
-Immune checkpoint inhibitors can block PD-1.  huge in t cell activation, if you mess around with it, **you can activate t cells to attack cancers**
+Immune checkpoint inhibitors can block PD-1.  huge in t cell activation, if you mess around with it, **you can activate t cells to attack cancers**==
 	FYI: to stop the pain of the toxicities, you have to modulate the dose, unless there's something specific you can add to it

 ---
 target nucleic acid pathways
 - antimetabolites - synthesis and incorporation of many drugs into dna - they mimic them and stop production
-- alkylating agents +  antibiotics = these **bind directly** to DNA instead of interfering with the precursors. **highest 2ndary malignancy risk**
+- alkylating agents +  antibiotics = these **bind directly** to DNA instead of interfering with the precursors. ==**highest 2ndary malignancy risk**==
 	-**stop it from unwinding or going thru replication / division again** cell cycle specific drugs =
 - antimetabolites